Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 17/README.md

 This removes the **storage=ssd** label.

+Now if pod  deleted it will not again schedule on this node.

 After this, **any pods with `nodeSelector: { storage: ssd }` will not be scheduled**.

 ---